This course is not dependent on any particular commercial product

 MCS has 2 Moderator/Verifiers trained by the National Open College Network

 The student will the be offered the information, workbooks, tutored days, tutorials as necessary for them to complete the

 The cost will depend on how much has to be provided

-For ACHO/CTC practitioners & MCS Flower Essence Practitioners, these are offered as part of the tutored days each year.
+For ACHO/CTC/ICGT practitioners & MCS Flower Essence Practitioners, these are offered as part of the tutored days each year.

 Prior Learning is accepted for Modules C, E, I, K, L, M.

 Modules A, B, F, G, H J can be done by distant learning.